Baldie-dev/JanusLM/README.md

 - Input tokens: ~4000
 - Output tokens: ~10000

-Which means that it costs around 14M tokens to generate 1000 of training data samples.
+Which means that compute costs was around 14M tokens to generate 1000 of training data samples.

 Current token distribution in training data (*Larger dataset to be prepared*):